-In March 2011, Nanshan officially purchased its plant site from the City of Lafayette, settling on Indiana-based Shiel Sexton as its general contractor for the project.
-Nanshan encouraged Shiel Sexton to partner with local subcontractors in an effort, Nanshan executives say, to build support within the local community.
+In March 2011, Nanshan officially purchased its plant site from the City of Lafayette, settling on Indiana-based Shiel Sexton as its general contractor

 Designed to contain three segments, plant construction commenced in May 2011.
 Ten months later, the basic infrastructure of Nanshan America Advanced Aluminum Technology (NAAAT) was complete.
 The City of Lafayette convened meetings at least once a month during the construction process involving the fire marshal, engineering office, contractors, and other stakeholders to work jointly with Nanshan.